tucats/ego/LANGUAGE.md

 | `string` | "Andrew" | any              | A string value, consisting of a varying number of Unicode characters |
 | `chan`   |  chan    | any              | A channel, used to communicate values between threads |

 _Note that the numeric range values shown are approximate._

 &nbsp;

 A value expressed in an _Ego_ program has an implied type.
 The language processor will attempt to determine the type of the value.
-For booelan values, the value can only be `true` or `false`.
+For Boolean values, the value can only be `true` or `false`.
 For numeric types, the language differentiates between integer and float value.
-The value `1573` will be intepreted as an int value because i t has no exponent or factional part, but `-153.35` will be interpreted as a float value because it has a decimal point and a fractional value.
+The value `1573` will be interpreted as an int value because i t has no exponent or factional part, but `-153.35` will be interpreted as a float value because it has a decimal point and a fractional value.
 A string value enclosed in double quotes (") cannot span multiple lines of text.
 A string value enclosed in back-quotes (`) are allowed to span multiple lines of text if needed.

 A `chan` value has no constant expression; it is a type that can be used to create a variable used to communicate between threads.
 See the section below on threads for more information.

 ## Arrays<a name="arrays"></a>

 An array is an ordered list of values.
 That is, it is a set where each value has a numerical position referred to as it's index.
 The first value in an array has an index value of 0; the second value in the array has an index of 1, and so on.
 An array has a fixed size; once it is created, you cannot add to the array directly.

 Array constants are expressed using square brackets, which contain a list of values separated by commas.
 The values may be any valid value (base, complex, or user types).
 The values do not have to be of the same type.
 For example,

     [ 101, 335, 153, 19, -55, 0 ]
     [ 123, "Fred", true, 55.738]

 The first example is an array of integers.
 The value at position 0 is `101`.
 The value at position 1 is `335`, and so on.
 The second example is a heterogenous array, where each value is of varying types.
 For example, the value at position 0 is the integer `123` and the value at position 1 is the string `"Fred"`.

 You can also specify a type for the array using a typed array constant.
 For example,

     a := []int{101, 102, 103}

 In this example, an array is created that can only contain `int` values.
 If you specify a value in the array initialization list that is not an `int`, it is converted to an `int` before in is stored.
 You an then only store `int` values in the array going forward,

     a[1] = 1325    // Succeeds
     a[1] = 1325.0  // Failed, must be of type int

 ## Structures<a name="structures"></a>

 A structure (called `struct` in the _Ego_ language) is a set of key/value pairs.
 The key is an _Ego_ symbol, and the value is any supported value type.
 Each key must be unique.
 The values can be read or written in the struct based on the key name.
 Once a struct is created, it cannot have new keys added to it directly.
 A struct constant is indicated by braces, as in:

     {  Name: "Tom", Age: 53 }

 This struct has two members, `Name` and `Age`.
 Note that the member names (the keys of the key/value pair) are case-sensitive.
 The struct member `Name` is a string value, and the struct member `Age` is an int value.

 This type of struct is known as an _anonymous_ struct in that it does not have a specific type, and in fact the fields are all declared as type interface{} so they can hold any arbitrary values unless static type checking is enabled.

 You cannot add new fields to this struct if you create a struct constant with fields already.
 That is, you cannot

     a := { Name: "Bob" }
     a.Age = 43

 The second line will generate an error because Age is not a member of the structure.
 There is one special case of an _anonymous_ struct that can have fields added (or removed) dynamically.
 This is an empty _anonymous_ struct,

     a := {}
     a.Name = "Fred"
     a.Gender = "M"

 The empty anonymous structure can have fields added to it just by naming them, and they are created as needed.
 In this case you can also use the delete() function to remove a field,

     delete(a, "Gender")